C.J. Abrams Preview, Player Props: Nationals vs. Marlins

 C.J.
 Abrams At The Plate

-- Looking at the 118 games he has played this year, he's hit a home run in 14 of them (11.9%), and in 3% of his trips to the dish.
+- He has hit a home run in 14 games this season (11.8%), homering in 3% of his trips to the dish.

-- In 27.1% of his games this year, Abrams has picked up at least one RBI.
-In 12 of those games (10.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- In 26.9% of his games this season, Abrams has had at least one RBI.
+He's picked up more than one in 10.1% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.